radar155/iplookup/README.md

 To run the project outside of a docker container
 1. git clone
-2. Create an `.env` file containing the `DB_URL` variable, a postgres connection string to some postgres istance
+2. On the root folder, create an `.env` file containing the `DB_URL` variable, a postgres connection string to some postgres istance
 3. Run `npm run dev`

 This will run database migrations and start an HTTP server on port `3000`.